 Bathing spots in town

 As you enter the village of Portovenere, you will find a pebbly cove where you can sunbathe and swim in front of the typical ‘mitili’ (mussels) plantations of the Gulf of La Spezia.
-You have a choice of free beach or beach clubs like Royal Sporting Club and Arenella (scroll to the end of the article to learn more about the difference between free vs. paid beaches).
+You have a choice of free beach or beach clubs like Royal Sporting Club (partner of Grand Hotel Portovenere) and Arenella (scroll to the end of the article to learn more about the difference between free vs. paid beaches).

 In town, along the seashore you cannot miss the pier that extends opposite the colorful buildings that characterize the historic center.
 Many people choose the jetty for sunbathing, while for a swim you can opt for the rocky area around Byron’s Grotto.